inkubio/inkumail2/README.md

 In addition to basic markdown, `[TOC]` marker can be used to include table of contents in the desired spot.
 Table of contents includes all the headings between h2-h6.
+If the heading is bolded using markdown syntax the corresponding title is bolded in the table of contents.

 Guide for basic markdown syntax can be found [here](https://www.markdownguide.org/basic-syntax/).